From Washington, D.C. to New York City: 4 Best Ways to Get There

 Avoid the hassle of driving and save money otherwise spent on gas and tolls by opting for a bus ride, which takes approximately five to six hours.
 Catch a Greyhound bus from Washington's Union Station to Port Authority Bus Terminal in New York City.

 Bus lines have buses leaving regularly daily, with Greyhound leading the charge with double the number of buses.
 If you are looking to travel in more comfort, opt for the Washington Deluxe bus, which has fewer passengers, larger seats, extra legroom, and provides complimentary Wi-Fi, a bottle of water, and movies on your mobile device.
+The Washington Deluxe bus picks up at Dupont Circle, DC Union Station and Pentagon City.
+In NYC, it stops near Penn Station and Times Square (36th between 7th and 8th), in Chinatown (Allen Street between Grand and Broome), and in Brooklyn.
+They even offer a LUX service on a smaller bus a few times a day, with individual captain's chairs and a more Business Class-like experience.

 4. From Washington, D.C. to New York by Plane

 A convenient way to travel between Washington D.C. and New York is by plane.
-Major airlines like Delta, United, and American Airlines have non-stop shuttle service daily.
+Major airlines like Delta, JetBlue, and American Airlines have non-stop shuttle service daily.
 Although the actual flying time is around an hour, time getting to and from the airport and clearing security could easily add two to three hours to your commute.

 Take the AirTrain to connect to Long Island Rail Road (LIRR) or the MTA subway from JFK to reach various points in the city; the M60 bus from any terminals at LaGuardia brings you to 125th street in Manhattan, where you can connect to local trains with the free transfer; the AirTrain New Jersey Transit trains from the Newark airport will get you into Penn Station in the heart of New York City.
 NYC Airporter or Go Airlink NYC (the official airport shuttle partner) also offer shuttle buses and vans you can use to transfer from any of the area airports to major transportation hubs in the city.